Tobias-Opsahl/Fact-or-Fiction/README.md

 python make_chatgpt_prompt.py --dataset_type val --sample_size 20 --prompt_path base_prompt2.txt --destination_path sample.txt --seed_offset 0
 ```

-This will add 20 validation questions to the prompt found in `base_prompt2.txt`, saved in `sample.txt`.
+This will add 20 validation questions to the prompt found in `base_prompt.txt`, saved in `sample.txt`.
 It will also save the rest of the dataframe (including the labels) as `sample_df.pkl`.
 If one wishes to have different samples of the same size, use different numbers of `--seed_offset`.
 If one wishes to change the prompt, make changes and send the prompt's path as `--prompt_path`.

 The prompt (as in `sample.txt`) was manually copy pasted into ChatGPT 4's website.
 The answers were manually copy pasted into answer text files.
 To evaluate an answer (after saving the answers), run: